A beginner’s guide to buying and selling Nano (formerly RaiBlocks) in the US.

 Cryptocurrencies are complicated and speculative, and buying any crypto coin or token comes with a high level of risk attached.
 It’s essential that you’re fully aware of all the risks involved before you decide to buy.
 If you’re thinking of purchasing NANO, make sure you consider the following factors first:

 - Supply.
 According to CoinMarketCap at the time of writing (2/12/18), the circulating supply of Nano was 133,248,289 XRB out of a maximum supply of 133,248,290 XRB.

 - No mining.
 Nano is not mined and was initially distributed via a captcha-based faucet distribution system that ended in October 2017.
 If a website claims to mine Nano, it actually mines another cryptocurrency and then trades them to Nano on an exchange before paying Nano to miners.

 - Exchanges.
 One of the key factors affecting the adoption of Nano will be its listing on a variety of popular exchanges.
-While it is only listed on a handful of exchanges, that list has grown recently with the listing of XRB on major exchange platform Binance in February 2018.
+While it is only listed on a handful of exchanges, that list has grown recently.
 The development team is also working to get Nano added to more exchanges.

-By taking all of the above factors into account and doing your due diligence on Nano, you’ll be able to decide whether or not you should buy XRB.
+By taking all of the above factors into account and doing your due diligence on Nano, you’ll be able to decide whether or not you should buy NANO.